Guide to 5G

 Although 5G is starting to arrive in the UK, only a small number of people will initially be able to get it.
 First up, only a limited number of the most modern handsets are actually compatible with 5G – with no iPhone option yet.
 Plus the number of networks to offer it is limited, and even then it's only in some cities...

-Only EE and Vodafone have announced launch dates, and both initially only in big cities.
-Here are the primary locations which will have the capability and when it's due to be available – though there's still no guarantee you'll always be able to connect to 5G.
+Only EE and Vodafone have launched a 5G service, and both still initially in big cities.
+Here are the primary locations which already have the capability or when it's set to be available – though there's still no guarantee you'll always be able to connect to 5G.

-- EE launched its 5G services on 30 May in six cities: Belfast, Birmingham, Cardiff, Edinburgh, London and Manchester.
+- EE launched its 5G services on 30 May in six cities.
+Belfast, Birmingham, Cardiff, Edinburgh, London and Manchester are the first to get it.
 It has also listed the next locations in its 2019 UK rollout as Bristol, Coventry, Glasgow, Hull, Leeds, Leicester, Liverpool, Newcastle, Nottingham and Sheffield.
 Next year will then see further sites connected, including Aberdeen, Cambridge, Derby, Gloucester, Peterborough, Plymouth, Portsmouth, Southampton, Wolverhampton and Worcester.

-- Vodafone is set to turn on 5G on Wednesday 3 July in seven cities: Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London and Manchester.
-It has promised a further 12 cities will be switched on 'later this year' – in Birkenhead, Blackpool, Bournemouth, Guildford, Newbury, Plymouth, Portsmouth, Reading, Southampton, Stoke-on-Trent, Warrington and Wolverhampton.
+- Vodafone turned on its 5G network on 3 July and it's now available in 15 towns & cities: It orignally launched in Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London and Manchester.
+On 24 July, it added Birkenhead, Bolton, Gatwick, Lancaster, Newbury, Plymouth, Stoke-on-Trent and Wolverhampton.
+It has also promised a further seven places will be switched on "later this year" – in Blackpool, Bournemouth, Guildford, Portsmouth, Reading, Southampton and Warrington.

 - Three will launch its 5G services in London this August.
-Three is yet to set a precise date but has stated it's to launch 'the UK's fastest 5G network in August' and will introduce a 5G home broadband service.
+Three is yet to set a precise date but has claimed it's to launch "the UK's fastest 5G network in August" and will introduce a 5G home broadband service.
 This will initially be limited to London but will extend to 24 other locations by the end of the year.
-Alongside the biggest UK cities, these include Bolton, Bradford, Brighton, Bristol, Coventry, Derby, Hull, Leeds, Leicester, Middlesbrough, Milton Keynes, Nottingham, Reading, Rotherham, Sheffield, Slough, Sunderland and Wolverhampton.
+These will be: Birmingham, Bolton, Bristol, Bradford, Brighton, Cardiff, Coventry, Derby, Edinburgh, Glasgow, Hull, Leicester, Leeds, Liverpool, Manchester, Middlesbrough, Milton Keynes, Nottingham, Reading, Rotherham, Sheffield, Slough, Sunderland and Wolverhampton.